conchoconmeo/Sudoku-Solver/README.md

 # Sudoku Solver
 ## Description
-This C++ program solves Sudoku puzzles using a backtracking algorithm.
+This project is a Sudoku solver implemented in C++ using backtracking algorithms to solve 9x9 Sudoku puzzles efficiently.
+The solver provides a console-based application that allows users to input their own Sudoku puzzles or utilize a default example puzzle for demonstration purposes.

 ## Usage
 To use the Sudoku solver: